Living underground on Mars may be the only survival option. However, this presents tunnel drilling challenges, which are

 Sometimes this means removing the entire drill from under the ground.
 This happens when other problems come up in the replacement process.

-To top it off, it’s common these mega drills break down and get stuck.
+To top it off, it’s common for these mega drills to break down and get stuck.

 Even worse, TBM crews need to go underground and rescue these drills when they get stuck.
 Now, who’s going to rescue a drill that’s far down underground in Martian soil?

 We can’t send autonomous mega drills to Mars and expect them to work remotely.